kaleidoescape/hlt-2018/README.md

 - MUSE
 - CSTLemma

 Pre-trained word vectors are downloaded.
-These word vectors were trained on a comparable corpora of Dutch and Russian Wikipedia data with vocab sizes of:
+These word vectors were trained on a comparable corpora of Dutch and Russian Wikipedia data.

-Dutch word tokens: 127320984
-Dutch vocab size: 35519

-Russian word tokens: 200260626
-Russian vocab size: 38998

 The articles and a list of their titles that were used to train these vectors will be downloaded as well.